TimTam5566/plottwist_front_end/README.md

  A link to the deployed project.

-    -   A screenshot of the homepage
+    -   A screenshot of the homepage public/images/home_page.jpg
-    -   A screenshot of the fundraiser creation page
+    -   A screenshot of the fundraiser creation page public/images/create_projects_page.png
-    -   A screenshot of the fundraiser creation form
+    -   A screenshot of the fundraiser creation form public/images/create_projects_page.png
-    -   A screenshot of a fundraiser with pledges
+    -   A screenshot of a fundraiser with pledges public/images/project_with _pledges.png
     -   A screenshot of the resulting page when an unauthorized user attempts to edit a fundraiser     (optional, depending on whether or not this functionality makes sense in your app!)
+The edit (button) feature only appears when the authorised user is logged in.